jack-lincoln/New-Line-Art-Designer/README.md

 # New-Line-Art-Designer
 New Line Art Designer is an interactive art design program.
 It opens a GUI that allows the user to modify elements of a moving art design.
-Arithmetic and trigonometric functions may be altered or applied to the equation that creates the design, allowing for a great amount of variations.
+Arithmetic and trigonometric functions may be altered or applied to the equation that creates the design, allowing for great variation.

 ## Requirements
 Ukulele Chimes requires the following package to run:<br />